 When you select thumbs down, a panel will open to provide more details on why you are not satisfied with the answer.

-Please note: Feedback provided through the thumbs up and thumbs down buttons is collected anonymously and used internally by Docebo to improve the Harmony search experience.
+Please note: Feedback provided through the thumbs up and thumbs down buttons is collected anonymously and used internally by Docebo to improve Harmony.
 It is not shared with other administrators or used to provide customer support.

 Ask follow-up questions